flintlib/flint/doc/source/nmod_poly_mat.rst

 **nmod_poly_mat.h** -- matrices of univariate polynomials over integers mod n (word-size n)
 ===========================================================================================

-The `nmod_poly_mat_t` data type represents matrices whose entries are polynomials having coefficients in `\Z / n \Z`.
+The :type:`nmod_poly_mat_t` data type represents matrices whose entries are polynomials having coefficients in `\mathbb{Z}/n\mathbb{Z}`.
 We generally assume that `n` is a prime number.

-The `nmod_poly_mat_t` type is defined as an array of `nmod_poly_mat_struct`'s of length one.
-This permits passing parameters of type `nmod_poly_mat_t` by reference.
+The :type:`nmod_poly_mat_t` type is defined as an array of :type:`nmod_poly_mat_struct`'s of length one.
+This permits passing parameters of type :type:`nmod_poly_mat_t` by reference.

-A matrix internally consists of a single array of `nmod_poly_struct`'s, representing a dense matrix in row-major order.
+A matrix internally consists of a single array of :type:`nmod_poly_struct`'s, representing a dense matrix in row-major order.
 This array is only directly indexed during memory allocation and deallocation.
 A separate array holds pointers to the start of each row, and is used for all indexing.
 This allows the rows of a matrix to be permuted quickly by swapping pointers.